 Chile Wine Tours

-If you’re on a budget and want to visit wineries close to Santiago, there are several you can visit using the metro and a short cab ride, like the very popular (and touristy) Concha y Toro Chile.
+If time or budget is a concern, or want to visit wineries close to Santiago, there are several you can visit using the metro and a short cab ride, like the very popular (and touristy) Concha y Toro Chile.
 Santa Rita Winery is a popular local choice along the metro and you can also take the Turistik Hop-On, Hop-Off bus tour that includes a visit to this vineyard.

 There are so many wine producing regions, valleys, and subregions in central Chile it's hard to keep them all straight.
 As you explore the country from north to south, it's easy to see (and taste) the unique flavors in both the wines and the traditional Chilean foods that pair so well with them.